-The five players Barcelona signed alongside Ronaldinho & how they fared
+The 5 players Barcelona signed along with Ronaldinho & how they fared

 After finishing sixth in La Liga in 2002-03, Barcelona responded by signing Ronaldinho from PSG in a €30million deal.